ReddCoin Price Hits $0.0002 on Top Exchanges (RDD)

 ReddCoin Profile

-ReddCoin is a PoW/PoS coin that uses the Scrypt hashing algorithm.
-It launched on February 2nd, 2014.
+ReddCoin (RDD) is a PoW/PoS coin that uses the Scrypt hashing algorithm.
+Its launch date was February 2nd, 2014.
 ReddCoin’s total supply is 30,397,274,955 coins and its circulating supply is 30,399,022,287 coins.
-The official website for ReddCoin is www.reddcoin.com.
-The official message board for ReddCoin is www.reddcointalk.org.
+ReddCoin’s official Twitter account is @reddcoin and its Facebook page is accessible here.
+ReddCoin’s official website is www.reddcoin.com.
 The Reddit community for ReddCoin is https://reddit.com/r/reddcoin and the currency’s Github account can be viewed here.
-ReddCoin’s official Twitter account is @reddcoin and its Facebook page is accessible here.
+ReddCoin’s official message board is www.reddcointalk.org.

-It is usually not possible to purchase alternative cryptocurrencies such as ReddCoin directly using U.S. dollars.
-Investors seeking to trade ReddCoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ReddCoin using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as ReddCoin directly using U.S. dollars.
+Investors seeking to trade ReddCoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy ReddCoin using one of the aforementioned exchanges.

 Receive News & Updates for ReddCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ReddCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.